GermantovA/Erida/README.md

 # Erida
-Mindustry mod that adds a new planet with 2 moons
+Mindustry mod that adds a new planet

-Developement progress:

-Erida - 55% done

-Dysnomy - 1% done

-Adraslea - 1% done

 Languages: